Tractors in India: HMT Tractors

+HNT

+HNT Pvt.
+Ltd (Hoshiar Nirvair Tractors Pvt Ltd) was founded in 2012 in Una, Himachal Pradesh.
+They manufacturer a range of tractors from 35 hp up to 75 hp.

 Indo Farm

 Indo Farm commenced commercial production of tractors in October 2000 at its plant located at Baddi in District Solan, Himachal Pradesh with technology acquired from Ursus of the Poland.
 Spread over an area of 34 acres, the plant started with the production of a single model.
 Within a decade of successful operations Indo Farm grew to a company having models in the range of 30 HP, 38 HP, 42 HP, 48 HP, 50 HP, 52 HP, 55 HP, 60 HP, 65 HP, 75 HP and 90 HP with many variants.
 Within a year of its operations, the company had successfully indigenized the engine components, manufacturing and assembly processes, and accordingly stopped import of engines.
-In 2008, the company diversified into manufacturing and marketing of Pick-N-Carry cranes of 9 tonnes - 20 tonnes capacity and has recently commenced production of mobile tower cranes too.
+In 2008, the company diversified into manufacturing and marketing of Pick-N-Carry cranes of 9 tonnes – 20 tonnes capacity and has recently commenced production of mobile tower cranes too.
 It is now making engines for generator sets that are exported overseas.

 John Deere

 In 2000, John Deere set up production in a joint venture with Larsen & Toubro Ltd in Sanaswadi, in a rural area near Pune, Maharashtra.
-It was known as L&T John Deere Private Ltd, and manufactured tractors under the L&T - John Deere name for sale in India, and under the John Deere name for worldwide sales.
+It was known as L&T John Deere Private Ltd, and manufactured tractors under the L&T – John Deere name for sale in India, and under the John Deere name for worldwide sales.

 In 2005, Deere & Company acquired nearly all the remaining shares in this joint venture.
 The new enterprise, is known as John Deere Equipment Private Limited.
 The factory currently produces tractors in of 35, 38, 40, 42,45, 50, 55, 65, 75 and 89 HP capacities for domestic markets and for export to the US, Mexico, Turkey, North and South Africa, and South East Asia.
 Pune factory started to produce new 55 to 75 Hp 5003 series tractors for European market in 2008.

 John Deere India Private Limited is a subsidiary of Deere & Company, USA in India.
 Its factory, located at Sanaswadi, Pune, manufactures 5000 Series agricultural tractors.

 The Indian operations of Deere & Company include a technology center located at Magarpatta City Pune, John Deere Dewas (Indore MP) works, Jon Deere PDC Nagpur (MH) and John Deere Water Vadodara.

 The technology center provides services in the areas of Information technology, engineering, supply management, embedded systems and technical authoring for company's operations worldwide.

 John Deere Water, formed by the acquisitions of Plastro Irrigation Systems, T-Systems International, and Roberts Irrigation Products.